jbarillasgarcia/SpringBootCalculator/README.md

 ## Configuration file
 Put your configuration file "application.yml" at /Calculator/src/main/resources

-You must specify at least the server port in which services are going to be available.
+You must specify at least the server port on which services are going to be available.
 For example:

 ```sh
 server: